-Regulation under the pan-EU prospectus regime under the Prospectus Directive should also be taken into account when seeking to market on a private placement basis.
+Regulation under the Prospectus Directive should also be considered when seeking to market on a private placement basis.
 The Prospectus Law transposes the Prospectus Directive in Cyprus.
-To avoid the requirement to prepare a prospectus, the person marketing would need to ensure that the offering in Cyprus does not constitute an offering of securities to the public or otherwise qualifies for a safe-harbour under the Prospectus Law.
-The most important safe-harbours in practice under the Prospectus Law will be: the 'de minimis' threshold whereby an offering to fewer than 150 persons who are not "qualified investors" will be exempt; and a safe-harbour relevant to offers to any "qualified investors".
+To avoid the requirement to prepare a prospectus, the person marketing would need to ensure that the offering in Cyprus does not constitute an offering of securities to the public or otherwise qualifies for a safe harbour under the Prospectus Law.

+The most important safe harbours in practice under the Prospectus Law are the de minimis threshold whereby an offering to fewer than 150 persons who are not "qualified investors" will be exempt; and a safe harbour relevant to offers to any "qualified investors".
 For these purposes a Cyprus qualified investor will be either an eligible counterparty or professional client under the Investment Services and Activities and Regulated Markets Law 2007, which transposes MiFID.

 The Cypriot Companies Law Cap.
-113 also imposes a requirement for a prospectus in relation to an offer to the public; however there is an exemption for shares or debentures to which the Prospectus Law applies.
+113 also imposes a requirement for a prospectus in relation to an offer to the public.
+There is an exemption for shares or debentures to which the Prospectus Law applies.